signature-opensource/CK-StObj/CK.StObj.Runtime/Poco/README.md

 An oblivious context is when NRT is disabled: reference types are always nullable, this is how the runtime works, regardless of any ? or !.

-For a Value type, its oblivious type is itself: a nullable value type is a totally different type that its regular non nullable type because a nullable value type is a `Nullable<T>` with its `T` value and a boolean that states whether it is null or not.
+For a basic Value type, its oblivious type is itself: a nullable value type is a totally different type that its regular non nullable type because a nullable value type is a `Nullable<T>` with its `T` value and a boolean that states whether it is null or not.

 For a Reference type, the oblivious type is its non nullable version. **Caution:** this reverts the "runtime behavior".
 We choose this to avoid all the '?' in oblivious type names.

-> An oblivious type necessarily is composed

-type is necessarily not nullable.
-Handling a nullable type once the non nullable is handled is often easy (for instance when deserializing, handling a nullable is a "shell" that reads the "null" marker and returns null instead of throwing).

-The Oblivious type of an anonymous record

-An Oblivious type is only composed of Oblivious types.
+TODO: to be extended...